zyfrank/privacy-vault/README.md

 ## Usage

-You can see example usage in cli.js, it works both in console and in browser.
+You can see example usage in cli.js, works for Kovan:

-Use with command line version.
-Works for Kovan:
 ### Initialization
 1. `npm install`
 1. `cp .env.example .env` - add your Kovan private key to deploy contracts and make deposit and spend operation